 Also here you can read

-Christmas Message of His Holiness Patriarch KIRILL of Moscow and All Russia
+PASCHAL MESSAGE by His Holiness Patriarch Kirill of Moscow and All Russia

 Songs of the Resurrection